MauricDaniel/BoldDevEx/README.md

 Instalation

-1. Patching Bold source code. (see docs\BoldEnvironmentVCL.pas.html)
+1. Patching Bold source code. (see docs\BoldEnvironmentVCL.pas.html and docs\BoldQueue.pas.html)

 BoldDevEx requires small changes in Bold source.
 It is neccesary to apply these changes for BoldDevEx.dpk to compile.
 Bold design package also needs te be recompiled.

 2. Patching DevEx source (see docs\cxGridCustomTableView.pas.html)